bitsauce/Carla-ppo/README.md

 # Future Work

-Explore different state representations, particularly models that take into account temporal aspects of driving.
+Here are a couple of ideas of how our work can be expanded or improved on:

+- Temporal models such as World Models or other LSTM models
+- Better state representations (higher resolution, sensor fusion with LiDAR, etc.)
+- Improve exploration (random distilation networks, ornstein uhllenbeck noise, etc.)
+- Enforcing smooth driving e.g. through reward functions that penalize fluctuating actions
+- Multi-agent training, or training with other vehicles on the road
+- Making the agent obey trafic rules

+# Known Issues

+- Seed does not make simulations deterministic, even in a synchronous environment
+- Environment do not strictly confine to OpenAI gym's standard, meaning it cannot be used directly with their alogorithms without modification

 # Cite this Project

-Citation will be provided as soon as the write-up is officially published (Expected mid-August.)
+Citation will be provided as soon as the thesis is officially published.

 TODO: Paste in gramarly